silnrsi/font-alkalami/documentation/source/productsite/features.md

 #### End of ayah

 <span class='affects'>Affects: U+06DD</span>

+These alternates are also available using the Stylistic Alternates (salt) feature, but at this time we know of no OpenType-based applications that can access these.

 Firefox allows you to use U+06DD followed by the digits and proper rendering occurs.
 Some applications require the following: